SIDN/entrada2/README.md

 ## Metrics

-Metrics about the processed DNS data are generated when the configuration option "entrada.metrics.enabled" is set to true.
+Metrics about the processed DNS data are generated when the configuration option "management.influx.metrics.export.enabled" is set to true.
-The metrics are sent to an [InfluxDB](https://www.influxdata.com/) instance, configured by the "entrada.metrics.influxdb.*" options.
+The metrics are sent to an [InfluxDB](https://www.influxdata.com/) instance, configured by the "management.influx.metrics.export.*" options.

 ## Components UI